 Lower temperatures cannot, however, be the only reason.
 After all, people here drink just as much coffee in summer as they do in winter.
 Indeed, Finland’s fascination for coffee goes much deeper than that.
 Coffee is featured in literature, art and pop culture and plays an important role in novels, music and of course in advertising.
 Since over a hundred years coffee is virtually everywhere.
 This omnipresence has turned it into some form of cultural artifact that for many is simply a part of being Finnish (Suomalaisuus).
 And like in many other cultures, sitting down by the coffee table is an important part of family and working life.

 Speaking of work: it should come as no surprise that the number of people who have turned coffee into their profession has been skyrocketing in recent years.
 From North to South, small coffee roasteries and cafes are popping up everywhere, grinding, roasting and selling their very own kind of coffee.
+In our shop you can buy the coffee of two of these coffee makers: Mokkapuu and Kaffa Roastery.

 This trend to local is reshaping the coffee culture in Finland.
 More and more people rather buy their coffee from small, local enterprises than from large chains.
 The Italianization of coffee in Finland is in full swing.